Do Mérito à Métrica - A Degeneração da Justiça

 From Merit to Metrics - The Degeneration of Justice

-Every tyranny begins with a lie, and not just any lie, but one that takes root in the heart of man as second nature.
-The lie that, under the pretext of justice, generates servitude.
-That, invoking freedom, erects prisons.
-That, under the guise of order, institutionalizes chaos.
-This is humanity’s oldest trick: to clothe domination in the robe of virtue, to make the tormentor an educator and the dispossessed an ingrate.
+Every tyranny begins with a lie, and not just any lie, but one that takes root in the human heart like second nature.
+A lie that, under the guise of justice, breeds servitude.
+The oldest trick of humanity: to clothe domination in the toga of virtue, to make the executioner an educator, and the exploited an ingrate.

-Among these farces, none presents itself with more pomp than the so-called “social justice.”
-Taken seriously, it demands that reason be suspended so that ideological piety may flourish.
-Its aim is not to reward merit or protect the weak, but to honor the resentful.
-It is, at best, a fraudulent concept that arms the bureaucrat with the scepter of the benevolent redistributor.
-And who profits?
-Always the same: the parasitic intermediaries of power: academics, activists, NGOs, parties.
+Among these farces, none presents itself with more pomp than so-called "social justice."
+Taken seriously, it demands the suspension of reason so that ideological piety may flourish.
+Its objective is not to reward merit or protect the weak, but to decorate the resentful.
+It is a fraudulent concept that arms the bureaucrat with the scepter of the benevolent redistributor.

-Meanwhile, true justice, the kind that emerges from natural law, which recognizes the soul's precedence over the State, is dismissed as “elitist”, “retrograde”, “oppressive”.
+Meanwhile, true justice, that which emerges from natural law, which recognizes the priority of the soul before the State, is dismissed as "elitist," "retrograde," "oppressive."
 The law is reduced to a tool of social engineering.
-In the name of “inclusion”, the door is closed to those who dare to be free.
-And what is the State, if not a bureaucracy armed against those who do not kneel?
+In the name of “inclusion,” the door is closed to those who dare to be free.

-The citizen, with his CPF up to date, his inclusive language and his consumption history, is the new slave.
-A slave who believes he is free because he can choose between one credit card or another, between one official outrage or another.
-Freedom has become the object of political marketing.
 We no longer live in freedom, we live in the illusion of it, always promised, never delivered.
-And that is where the initial lie returns, triumphant: the same lie that corrupted the concept of justice now falsifies the very value of life, measured in a currency without backing and without soul.
-Modern tyranny no longer needs force: it only needs domesticated language and adulterated money.
-Against this, there is no reform.
-There is only the rescue of the truth, and the courage to tell it.
-The truth that distinguishes where discourse equalizes, that resists where the system demands surrender.
-Because as long as we accept that the whip comes with a certificate of good practices, we will continue marching backwards, applauding decline as if it were progress.
+And that's where the initial lie returns: the same lie that corrupted the concept of justice now falsifies the very value of life, measured in a currency without backing or soul.
+Tyranny no longer needs force; language and adulterated money suffice.
+As long as we accept that the whip comes with a certificate of good practices, we will continue to applaud decline as if it were progress.

 José Rodolfo G. H. de Almeida is a writer and editor of the website www.conectados.site